OutSystems/OutSystems.SetupTools/docs/Install-OSRabbitMQ.md

 # Install-OSRabbitMQ

 ## SYNOPSIS
-Install and configure RabbitMQ for Outsystems.
+Installs and configures RabbitMQ for OutSystems.

 ## SYNTAX